ecleel/moyasar-invoices-wix/invoices-integration.md

 This guide goes through the needed steps to provide Moyasar Invoices in Wix website.

-This is useful for entities who are interested in simple invoicing solution such as donation systems.
+This is useful for entities who are interested in using invoicing solutions such as a donation system.

+Please ensure to enable Developer tools in Wix prior proceeding with the following steps:

 ## 1. Set up Form Input with Validation